 Extended Support Program (ESP): This program allows the Mission to responsibly embrace and support a small population of men who are manageably disabled (physically, mentally or emotionally), seniors and/or those with other manageable problems but without family/caretaker resources.
 Each case is individually determined and includes appropriate wrap-around services.

-Family Ministry Center: Social work counseling support and on-site social work interns are provided to assist in service delivery and life-skills training.
+Comprehensive Family Resource Center: Social work counseling support and on-site social work interns are provided to assist in service delivery and life-skills training.

 Camp Bennett: We provide consultation, counseling and training for camp staff and counselors.
 We also offer case management services and support to children and families as needed.